genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 However, it’s important to know the fragment length distribution to estimate expression levels from for single-end data accurately.
-In this case, you need to specify the “Estimated average fragment length (for single-end reads only)”.
+In this case, you need to specify the "Estimated average fragment length (for single-end reads only)".
 Typical Illumina libraries produce fragment lengths ranging from 180–200 bp.
 By default it’s equal to 190.
 For paired-end reads, the average fragment length can be directly estimated from the reads.

-Also, you can set the “Estimated standard deviation of fragment length (for single-end reads only)” (the default value is 20).
+Also, you can set the "Estimated standard deviation of fragment length (for single-end reads only)" (the default value is 20).
 For paired-end reads this value will be estimated from the input data.

-“The RNA-Seq protocol used to generate the reads is strand specific”?
+"The RNA-Seq protocol used to generate the reads is strand specific"?
 If yes, check it.
 By default, the app considers the reads as non-strand-specific.